 Brendan is a Queenslander born and bred, a SLOB (St Leo’s Old Boy) at heart, and graduated from the University of QLD with a Bachelor of Laws in 1988.
 He was admitted to the Supreme Court of Queensland in July 1990, the High Court of Australia in September 1990, and the Supreme Court of NSW in December 1991.

 After admission Brendan honed his skills in both Plaintiff and Defendant insurance work, initially in QLD before moving to NSW and taking up a position with Northern Rivers firm Stone & Partners in 1993.
-Brendan was a Partner with Stone & Partners from 1996 until 2005, when he started firm Bourke Love McCartney Young.
+Brendan was a Partner with Stone & Partners from 1996 until 2005, when he started the firm Bourke Love Lawyers McCartney Young.
 He remained in partnership with BLMY until 2009, when he started Bourke Love Lawyers in partnership with Tony Love.

 “I really enjoy pulling apart a complex case, maybe one that to others seems hopeless, and finding the solution,” Brendan says.
 “It ain’t rocket surgery – it’s attention to detail that gets results.”

 Brendan is an Accredited Specialist (Personal Injury), a member of the NSW Law Society, a member of the Far North Coast Law Society, and is an Approved Legal Services Provider with WIRO (Workers Compensation Independent Review Office).
 He served on the Board of Directors of St Vincent’s Hospital at Lismore for 10 years, and will soon take up a position on the Board of Directors of a local charity.
 Brendan has also served as junior rugby coach with Lennox Head Trojans (go hard or go home), is a former member of Group One Rugby League Judiciary, and has served as Honorary Defence Counsel for the Lismore Rugby Club judiciary appearances.